-Environment Planet Earth Planting Flowering Dogwood in Your Yard By Steve Nix Writer University of Georgia Steve Nix is a member of the Society of American Foresters and a former forest resources analyst for the state of Alabama. our editorial process Steve Nix Updated February 12, 2018 Getty Images/michaelmill Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation Flowering dogwood is the state tree of Virginia and Missouri and the state flower of North Carolina.
+Environment Planet Earth Planting Flowering Dogwood in Your Yard By Steve Nix Steve Nix Writer University of Georgia Steve Nix is a member of the Society of American Foresters and a former forest resources analyst for the state of Alabama.
+Learn about our editorial process Updated February 12, 2018 Getty Images/michaelmill Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation Flowering dogwood is the state tree of Virginia and Missouri and the state flower of North Carolina.
 It is an extremely popular flowering tree in American landscapes, is beautiful in every season and a sturdy tree that can be grown in most yards.
 Flowering dogwood opens white flowers in April, usually before the leaf display, and will show off and enhance any spring landscape.
 If planted on a hospitable site and under a canopy of larger trees, the tree grows fast, sleek and slim -- but it will be less sleek and huskier when grown in open sun.
 Unfortunately, the tree is too often planted on dry, sunny and alkaline soils and the grower misses its full potential.
 Habit and Planting Dogwood grows readily from seed but is not easy to transplant.
 You will do best by buying a potted tree at your garden center or bare-root tree at a nursery.
 You can buy bare-root stock in bulk at very reasonable prices from the Arbor Day Foundation if you are a member.
 Always move dogwood with a complete root ball in the early spring and place the transplant a little high in the planting hole.
 Understory dogwood is a medium tree of about 40 feet with wispy stems.
 The dogwood occupies a large eastern north-south range in North America -- from Canada to the Gulf of Mexico.
 The tree is not very hardy if planted beyond its genetic home region so pick a local variety.
 Strong Cultivars There are white, red and blended versions of flowering dogwood.
 Some of the most popular dogwood cultivars are 'Cherokee Chief,' 'Cherokee Princess,' 'First Lady,' 'Rubra,' 'New Hampshire,' and 'Appalachian Spring.'
 Many of these can only be found in local nurseries in the region where the cultivar does best.
 Flowering dogwood is hardy through zone 5.